MtJavaScript/GoodBadJSCodeStyle/README.md

 ### 3 - ?: - ternary operator
 Try to avoid this operator.
-When developers starts to code they learn this operator and them get habbit to write it instead of if.
+When developers starts to code they learn this operator and them get habbit to write it instead of ```if```.
 Use ternary operator when there is no way to write over if.

 ternary operator does code more complex.